PEPITAS

 There is also a product called Fiberfit that's not as concentrated as the Sweetzfree that I use.
 I've never tried Fiberfit, but here's the link.
 Or, visit the Fiberfit website here.

 I just heard about a new brand of liquid Splenda called Pure Liquid Sweetness.
 It's the same as Sweetzfree as far as the concentraton as well as the price.
 I have not tried this product so I can't give my opinion.
-UPDATE: I've recently heard that people are not receiving their orders for this product then not getting full credit back from PayPal.
-I've removed them from my Links page for this reason and not from personal experience.

 1 teaspoon Fiberfit = 1g Carbohydrate; 1g Dietary Fiber; 0g Net Carbs